In this article, we are going to show you how to choose an Ecommerce service provider.

 - A large number of users

 - Some help with tax issues like the EU VAT (more on that later)

 - You have to follow their rules, policies, etc.

 - Competition can be fierce

-Etsy is an eCommerce marketplace for handmade goods.
-It has 1.7 million active sellers and and 27.140 million active buyers.
+Etsy is an Ecommerce marketplace for handmade goods.
+It has 1.7 million active sellers and 27.140 million active buyers.
 That’s a huge customer base!

 Large marketplaces can be great for some shops, but membership comes with a price.
 Yes, you have access to millions of active buyers.
 However, you have to find ways to stand out from a very crowded field.
 This includes marketing and choosing a price point (affordable or luxury?).
 Marketplaces like Etsy can be difficult for some store owners as you have to follow all their policies.
 For example, Three Bird Nest was an extremely successful Etsy shop but branched out with their own site after policy disputes about how their products were made.

 Do some research and see if your specific niche has a marketplace site.
 Check prices, policies, monthly fees, tax support and look at the seller feedback.
 This may be a good choice if you know your products can compete in a crowded field.